Cazra/FloralShoppe96/README.md

 * XP Island - An island designed to look like the Windows XP desktop.
 * SEGA Loop - A Sonic-style loop with an art gallery and cherry blossom memorial.
 Visitors must traverse a series of moving platforms to reach the top.
 * Future Funk City - A Sailor Moon-esque cityscape dedicated to the Future Funk music genre, closely related to vaporwave.
+* Nobody Here Void - Small obstacle thing in tribute to the proto-vaporwave music video "Nobody Here".

 Please enjoy your chillout session.